AzielLans/Sky-Cloud-Backup/home.md

 - Continue what you're doing, using Always on top checkbox.
 - Save it later, using Minimize to tray Check box.
 - Start the app with Windows
+- Backup to the Cloud with Google Drive

 <div class="zebra-wrapper">
     <div class="zebra">